simplicity444/Analysing-Financial-Trends-and-Spending-Patterns-in-Opay-Account-Transactions/README.md

 ## Data sources

-This project analyses a comprehensive dataset [get data](#EKE OKE EKE_8067748504_20240705012205.pdf) derived from Opay account statements spanning from July 2023- July 2024.
+This project analyses a comprehensive dataset [get data](EKE OKE EKE_8067748504_20240705012205.pdf)derived from Opay account statements spanning from July 2023- July 2024.
 The dataset includes over 1,600 transactions categorized type such as transfers, airtime purchases, data and utility payments, date of transactions, transaction ID, credit and debit transactions.